Table of Contents

 - Business liability also applies to business legal obligations.

-- The scale of business operations is small, with few employees and usually, serves the local market.
+- The scale of business operations is small, with few employees, and usually serves the local market.

 The advantage of a sole proprietorship is flexibility.
 Owners can make all business decisions independently and are free to run the business as they see fit.
 Therefore, they can stop business at any time and pursue business in other areas.

 Then, the owner is also entitled to all the business profits because, in essence, the business money is the owner’s money.
+Businesses are easy to set up and have fewer rules and regulations than other business organizations in the private sector.

 However, sole proprietorships also have a major disadvantage, namely unlimited liability.
 First, the owner takes all the business risks, including failure to make a profit.
 Then, they are also responsible for business debts, which risk losing personal assets to pay off business debts.

 The next disadvantage is limited resources.
 Businesses usually rely on money from owners.
 Creditors such as banks are also reluctant to lend money because businesses have a high-risk profile.
-Businesses are also unable to access alternative sources of funding such as stocks and bonds.
+Businesses are also unable to access alternative sources of funding, such as stocks and bonds.

 Limited resources also make competitive capacity low.
 As a result, sole proprietorships are vulnerable to competitive pressure from more established competitors.
 Owners also find it difficult to recruit experienced employees because they prefer to work in more established companies.